carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 Let's create some configuration parameters for our website.

-1. From GitHub interface, create `_config.yml` file in your site’s root directory.
+1. From the GitHub interface, create `_config.yml` file in your site’s root directory.
 2. Add parameters `title`, `description` and `email` to it as:

     ~~~